killera/killera.github.com/_drafts/2013-12-02-using-matplotlib-to-analyse-locust-performance-test-results.md

 ![image](http://killera.github.io/assets/images/matplotlib-sample.png)

-The left one is a plotting chart, the right one is histgram chart.
+The left one is a plotting chart, the right one is histogram chart.
 At the bottom of the graph, it is an interactive navigation bar, by which you can navigate through the data set.

 Easy enough, Aha?